-A demo version of JUDAS PRIEST's cover version of the song "You Are Everything" by THE STYLISTICS, recorded in 1987 as a collaboration with S/A/W, the English songwriting and record producing trio consisting of Mike Stock, Matt Aitken and Pete Waterman, well known for their U.K. pop hits with BANANARAMA, Rick Astley and Kylie Minogue, has surfaced on YouTube and can be streamed below.
+A demo version of JUDAS PRIEST's cover version of the song "You Are Everything" by THE STYLISTICS, recorded nearly three decades ago as a collaboration with S/A/W, the English songwriting and record producing trio consisting of Mike Stock, Matt Aitken and Pete Waterman, well known for their U.K. pop hits with BANANARAMA, Rick Astley and Kylie Minogue, has surfaced on YouTube and can be streamed below.

 At the start of 1988, JUDAS PRIEST and S/A/W spent four days in a studio in Paris, France and recorded three tracks, "You Are Everything" and two songs penned by S/A/W ("Runaround" and "I Will Return").

 Regarding PRIEST's cover of "You Are Everything", the band's guitarist Glenn Tipton told Guitar magazine in a 1989 interview: "I don't know whether it will ever be released.
 I can tell you I'm pretty sure it will never be on a JUDAS PRIEST album."

 Fellow PRIEST axeman K.K.
 Downing told Guitar about the group's collaboration with S/A/W: "Stock, Aitken and Waterman are very popular producers in England, producing quite a lot of hit songs by people like Rick Astley and BANANARAMA.
 We did a little work with them for experimental reasons.
 It was great to work with them because they are very professional and very good producers.'

 He continued: "Everybody is very naive and think that just because they produce these pop hit artists that's all they can do.
 In actual fact, they can do a lot more that than."